Rowing in Lake Yojoa, Honduras

 Massages

-For more options, ask at the place where you are staying (or are planning to stay).
+For more options, ask the place where you are staying (or are planning to stay).
 Information on things to do in the area, are not that well covered in many guidebooks.

 Have you visited Lake Yojoa?
 Let me know in the comments section below.